 Whale watch on holiday

 Since 2006 Saga cruises have often included members of ORCA, a research group monitoring whales and dolphins at sea.
-So far an incredible 20,196 whales, dolphins and porpoises have been spotted on Saga cruises, with a record 5,866 marine mammals spotted in 2015 alone, providing very useful data for ORCA's research.
-There are ORCA members confirmed for 11 cruises in 2016 and 11 in 2017.
-All passengers are provided with complimentary binoculars in their cabins so they can take part.
-Find out more about Saga cruising.
+So far tens of thousands of whales, dolphins and porpoises have been spotted on Saga cruises, with a record 5,866 marine mammals spotted in 2015 alone, providing very useful data for ORCA's research.
+On Saga cruises with ORCA all passengers are provided with complimentary binoculars in their cabins so they can take part, and the ORCA experts will share their knowledge at talks and deck watches.
+Find out more about the Saga cruises with ORCA on board.

 Help measure light pollution